shui91/polaris-react/src/components/Modal/README.md

 - Modals use ARIA `role=”dialog”` to convey to screen reader users that they work like native dialog windows.
 - If you set the `title` prop to give the modal component a heading, then the `title` is used to label the dialog element with `aria-labelledby`.
 This helps to convey the purpose of the modal to screen reader users when it displays.
+- After a modal is closed, in order to return focus to the button that launched it, pass the button to the modal as an `activator`.

 ### Keyboard support